Shahla Rahimi Reynolds Public Artworks

 The OSFA History and Memorial

-These two Copper and Steel Sculpture are in private collection.
+These two Copper and Steel sculptures are in private collection.
 The two birds are celebrating the arrival of spring with a joyful dance.
 The two sculptures were selected to be on exhibit at "2015-2016 Art on Parade" in Northglenn, Colorado.

 This bronze piece, 21" is dedicated to the Fallen Soldiers of Oklahoma National Guard, who lost their lives during the Iraq and Afghanistan Wars.
 This bronze sculpture was created in 2014.